TrueBlocks/trueblocks-docs/content/readmes/chainstate-state.md

                            One or more of [ none | some | all | balance | nonce | code | proxy | deployed | accttype ]
-  -c, --changes            only report a balance when it changes from one block to the next -z, --no_zero            suppress the display of zero balance accounts -a, --call string        call a smart contract with a solidity syntax, a four-byte and parameters, or encoded call data -r, --proxy_for string   for the --call option only, redirects calls to this implementation -H, --ether              specify value in ether
+  -c, --changes            only report a balance when it changes from one block to the next -z, --no_zero            suppress the display of zero balance accounts -l, --call string        call a smart contract with a solidity syntax, a four-byte and parameters, or encoded call data -a, --articulate         for the --call option only, articulate the retrieved data if ABIs can be found -r, --proxy_for string   for the --call option only, redirects calls to this implementation -H, --ether              specify value in ether
-  -o, --cache              force the results of the query into the cache -x, --fmt string         export format, one of [none|json*|txt|csv] -v, --verbose            enable verbose (increase detail with --log_level) -h, --help               display this help screen
+  -o, --cache              force the results of the query into the cache -D, --decache            removes related items from the cache -x, --fmt string         export format, one of [none|json*|txt|csv] -v, --verbose            enable verbose output
+  -h, --help               display this help screen

 Notes: